google/eng-practices/review/reviewer/looking-for.md

 and try it yourself.

-Another time when it's particularly important to think about functionality during a code review is if there is some sort of **parallel programming** going on in the CL that could theoretically cause deadlocks or race conditions.
+Another time when it's particularly important to think about functionality during a code review is if there is some sort of **concurrent programming** going on in the CL that could theoretically cause deadlocks or race conditions.
 These sorts of issues are very hard to detect by just running the code and usually need somebody (both the developer and the reviewer) to think through them